 When researching for a watch purchase, it’s easy to get overwhelmed.
 With so many things to consider, it’s hard to decide what kind of watch and what size is best for you.
 When buying online it can be even more complicated since you can’t actually see or feel the watch.
-Here is some advice for choosing the right watch, along with a PDF watch sizing guide to help you find the best fit.

 There are a lot of conflicting opinions about case diameter.
 Over the years, the average case diameter has gone up for both men and women.
 While some say a certain watch is too big, others may consider it too small.
 Honestly – the perfect size is the one that you love best, and feel most comfortable wearing.

 Generally, women’s watches have a smaller case size than traditional “men’s” watches – but many women, Kim Kardashian included, have always worn larger watches, and always pull it off.
 If you are looking for more of the traditional look, a women’s mini watch is at a size of 23mm to 25mm and a regular women’s watch is 26mm to 29mm.
 Midsize and traditional “unisex” watches are the average between the men’s and women’s watch sizes at 34mm to 36mm.
 As to men’s watches – the size generally follows the style, with average men’s watches at 37mm to 39mm, sport watches near 40mm to 42mm and XL watches are 45mm and up.

 Today, larger watch cases are in style and many luxury watches now come in large case sizes.
 Just keep it in mind, if you are looking for a vintage watch, it will be harder to find one with a large case.